PrefectHQ/vue-compositions/src/useElementRect/README.md

 # useElementRect
-The `useElementRect` composition abstracts away the logic for tracking the client rect of an HTMLElement, even when the client rect changes on resize thanks to [useResizeObserver](https://github.com/PrefectHQ/vue-compositions/tree/main/src/useResizeObserver).
+The `useElementRect` composition abstracts away the logic for tracking the client DOMRect of an HTMLElement, even when the client DOMRect changes on resize thanks to [useResizeObserver](https://github.com/PrefectHQ/vue-compositions/tree/main/src/useResizeObserver).

 ## Example
 ```typescript